Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Results

 \subsubsection{Dynamical phase transitions for multiple active particles}

 Let us now analyze the case of $N>1$ active particles.
 We first consider the case $N=2$.
-At $T \gg \tau$, the argument used above for Brownian particles, to relate the cases $N=2$ and $N=1$, still holds (but only approximately).
+At $T \gg \tau$, the argument used above for BMs, to relate the cases $N=2$ and $N=1$, still holds (but only approximately).
 Thus, Eq. \eqref{N=2} still approximately holds at long times, both in the typical-fluctuations and large-deviation regimes.

 Let us now analyze the case $N \ge 3$, focusing on the right tail.
-The analysis is similar to the case of $N\ge 3$ Brownian particles studied above (see Sec. \ref{sec:multipleBMs}).
+The analysis is similar to the case of $N\ge 3$ BMs studied above (see Sec. \ref{sec:multipleBMs}).
 One must minimize the sum of the coarse-grained actions $s_{\text{tot}} = T \sum_{i=1}^{N} \Phi(\mathcal{L}_{i}/T)$.
 We again assume that the trajectories of the $N$ active particles reside within the interior of the convex hull, except for some of the trajectories' endpoints.
 Thus, the optimal paths are all straight lines, and the problem reduces to that of minimizing $s_{\text{tot}}$ with respect to the endpoints of the trajectories.
 Again we find that for each $3 \leq M \leq N$ there exists a solution in which $M$ particles exit the origin at equally-spaced angles, and each travel a distance of $\mathcal{L}_i = \mathcal{L}$, while the remaining $N-M$ particles stay near the origin, creating a convex hull whose shape is a regular polygon with $M$ sides, see Fig.~\ref{multiparticle hull}.
-However, the actions $s_M= s_{\text{tot}}$ of these solutions, $s_M = MT \Phi(\mathcal{L}/T)$, are different to those of the Brownian particles' case.
-As a result, the optimal value of $M$ may too be different, and as we show below, it can in fact change within the tail, leading to dynamical phase transitions which are generically of the first order.
+However, the actions $s_M= s_{\text{tot}}$ of these solutions, $s_M = MT \Phi(\mathcal{L}/T)$, are different to those of the BMs' case.
+As a result, the optimal value of $M$ may too be different, and as we show below, it can in fact change within the tail, leading to DPTs which are generically of the first order.